Spasticity: Treatment

 Treatment should be based on assessment by relevant health professionals.
-For spastic muscles with mild-to-moderate impairment, exercise should be the mainstay of management, and is likely needed to be prescribed by a Physiatrist (Doctor specialized in Rehabilitation medicine), occupational therapist, physical therapist, accredited exercise physiologist (AEP) or other health professional skilled in neurological rehabilitation.
+For spastic muscles with mild-to-moderate impairment, exercise should be the mainstay of management, and is likely needed to be prescribed by a physiatrist (a doctor specialized in rehabilitation medicine), occupational therapist, physical therapist, accredited exercise physiologist (AEP) or other health professional skilled in neurological rehabilitation.

 Muscles with severe spasticity are likely to be more limited in their ability to exercise, and may require help to do this.
 In spastic cerebral palsy children the main treatment modality of spasticity is conservative in the form of botulinum toxin A injection and various physical therapy modalities such as serial casting, sustained stretching and medical pharmacologic treatment.
 Spasticity in cerebral palsy children is usually generalized although with varying degrees of severity across the affected extremities and trunk musculature.
 Neglected or inappropriately treated spasticity can eventually lead to joint contractures.
 Both spasticity and contractures can cause joint subluxations or dislocations and severe gait difficulties.
 In the event of contracture there is no role for conservative treatment.
 Hip dislocation and ankle equinus deformity are known to arise from muscle spasticity primarily.
-Orthopedic surgical reconstruction of the hip is commonly practiced to improve sitting balance, nursing care and relief hip pain.
+Orthopedic surgical reconstruction of the hip is commonly practiced to improve sitting balance, nursing care and relieve hip pain.

 Treatment should be done with firm and constant manual contact positioned over nonspastic areas to avoid stimulating the spastic muscle(s).
 Alternatively, rehabilitation robotics can be used to provide high volumes of passive or assisted movement, depending on the individual's requirements; this form of therapy can be useful if therapists are at a premium, and has been found effective at reducing spasticity in patients with strokes.
 For muscles that lack any volitional control, such as after complete spinal cord injury, exercise may be assisted, and may require equipment, such as using a standing frame to sustain a standing position.

 A general treatment guideline can be followed that involves: